Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 ----

-Tutorial using ELFI is [here](https://colab.research.google.com/drive/1Dg9FZe07DJdGw5tZI5PIxNuAuszULsNP?usp=sharing#scrollTo=Vr_EBUiEZjkC)
+Notebook for tutorial using ELFI (lecturer's python package for doing simulation inference) is [here](https://colab.research.google.com/drive/1Dg9FZe07DJdGw5tZI5PIxNuAuszULsNP?usp=sharing#scrollTo=Vr_EBUiEZjkC)

 The generative model is described as a DAG.